joyboy123-coder/etl-pyspark-matplotlib/etl_project/visualization/README.md

 ## 🏃 How to Run the Code

-1. Clone the repository or download the project files.
-2. Install the required dependencies by running:
+   Run the script analyze.py to generate the chart:

    ```bash
    python analyze.py